MicrosoftDocs/learn/learn-pr/pytorch/intro-machine-learning-pytorch/includes/1-introduction.md

 ## Learning objectives

+In this module you will:

-- Introduce the key concepts to building machine learning models
+- Learn the key concepts used to build machine learning models
-- Build a Computer Vision model
+- Learn how to build a Computer Vision model
-- Introduce you to building model with PyTorch API.
+- Build models with the PyTorch API

 ## Prerequisites

-- Knowledge of Python
+- Basic Python knowledge
+- Basic knowledge about how to use Jupyter Notebooks